JaapHinke/iottum/push-api/index.md

 * `time_zone`
    a _tz database string_ describing the time zone that the workplace/location is in

-### Fields included in all sensor data events

-Data events originating from a sensor furthermore contain:
+Data events *that originate from a sensor* furthermore contain these generic fields:
 * `device_id`
    a _string_ identifying the iotspot device that the sensor is connected to
 * `sensor_id`